 ADMISSION PROCESS AND REQUIREMENTS

 1. Application and Submission Requirements: Thank you for your interest in our doctoral program.
 To apply, applicants need to create an online account on a website administered by UTEP's Graduate School.
 Applicants will use the website to access, fill out, upload and update their application.
-The deadline to submit your completed application has been extended to Monday, April 13, 2018.
+The deadline to submit your completed application is February 25 (Monday), 2019.

 3. Recommendations: Submit three recommendations that may be letters and/or the online recommendation form at the Graduate School Application System.
 Address recommendations to Dr. Pei-Ling Hsu, Ph.D. in TLC Program Director.
 Recommendations must be provided by individuals who are affiliated with higher education (such as school district employers/supervisors) or academia (such as a university or a research laboratory).

 4. Official Transcripts: Please submit to UTEP’s Graduate School your bachelor’s and master’s official transcripts from each college or university you have attended.
 Transcripts can be submitted electronically or physically by either the applicant or his/her college or university.
 Some universities provide the option for other universities to access and download an applicant’s transcripts from a website.
 UTEP’s Graduate School will retrieve and include transcripts for alumni who are applying.
 The transcripts must indicate the degree that has been awarded.
 The Graduate School can be contacted at (915) 747-5491 or 1-877-747-5491 and by email at firstname.lastname@example.org.